tomcam/vuepress.github.io/default1.md

 Now you'll be able to start the terminal much faster next time.

-## Creating the directories for your VuePress site.
+## Creating the directories for your VuePress site, MacOS version

 Go to your normal work area, create the working directory, and move to it.